Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: Networks of cyclic heteroclinic chains

-The heteroclinic chains that arise from the golden ratio $u_0 = \sfrac{1 + \sqrt{5}}{2}$ are the simplest candidates to prove a stable manifold, akin to what was done in~\cite{Beguin10,Lieb11,Lieb13,BegDut22}.
-However, the methods used in those works can not be directly applied to the present case.
-On the one hand, the methods in~\cite{Lieb11,Lieb13,BegDut22} require an appropriate ordering of the eigenvalues, which does not occur here, as shown in Table~\ref{tab:per3EV}.
-In particular, since all possible heteroclinic chains arising from $u_0 = \sfrac{1 + \sqrt{5}}{2}$ have a point in the multivalued region $\mathbf{A}^-_{R_1N_-} = (321)$, a different local analysis is necessary for an eventual proof.
-On the other hand, it was shown in~\cite[Chapter 5]{buc13} that the 3-cycle in Figure~\ref{fig:period3} (Top and Middle) associated with the golden ratio $u_0 = (1 + \sqrt{5})/2$ does not satisfy the Sternberg Non-Resonance Conditions, and thereby does not support a Takens linearization -- a tool used for the proof of Béguin in~\cite{Beguin10}.
+The heteroclinic chains that arise from the golden ratio $u_0 = \sfrac{1 + \sqrt{5}}{2}$ are the simplest Bianchi type $\mathrm{VI}_{-1/9}$ candidates to prove a stable manifold, akin to what was done in~\cite{Beguin10,Lieb11,Lieb13,BegDut22} for Bianchi types $\mathrm{VIII}$ and $\mathrm{IX}$.
+However, the methods used in those works are not applicable to the present case.
+The methods in~\cite{Lieb11,Lieb13,BegDut22} require an ordering and conditions on the relative size of the eigenvalues, which, according to Table~\ref{tab:per3EV}, does not occur here, nor is the Sternberg Non-Resonance Conditions fulfilled and thus the Takens linearization used in the proof of Béguin in~\cite{Beguin10} does not apply either; worse of all, note that all heteroclinic cycles generated from $u_0 = \sfrac{1 + \sqrt{5}}{2}$ originate from a fixed point on $\mathrm{K}^\ocircle$ in the sector $(321) = \mathbf{A}^-_{R_1N_-}$ with two unstable variables, yielding a 1-parameter set of mixed curvature-frame transition orbits.
+This exemplify entirely new challenges for proofs for Bianchi type $\mathrm{VI}_{-1/9}$ asymptotic dynamics that do not occur for Bianchi types $\mathrm{VIII}$ and $\mathrm{IX}$.